-A file in the staged state is a modified file, selected — in its current state (version) — in preparation to be saved (committed) into the
+A staged file is a modified file you have selected in its current state (version) in preparation for being saved (committed) into the

-Once a file gets staged, it implies that you have explicitly authorized Git to monitor that file’s version.
+Once you stage a file, it implies that you have explicitly authorized Git to monitor that file’s version.

 Files in the committed state are files successfully stored into the

-Thus, a committed file is a file in which you have recorded its staged version into the Git directory (folder).
+In other words, a committed file is a file in which you have recorded its staged version into the

-The state of a file determines its location.
+The state of a file determines the location Git will place it.